Understanding Life Insurance Premiums

 Single premium life insurance is funded with one large, upfront payment.
 In return, the policy is fully paid for from day one.
 These policies are often used for estate planning or leaving a tax-efficient inheritance.

-Can Life Insurance Premiums Change Over Time?
+Can Premiums Change Over Time?

 Yes, depending on the type of policy you choose.
 Some policies have fixed premiums, while others may fluctuate over time: